openmultiplayer/web/frontend/docs/scripting/functions/NPC_StartPlaybackEx.md

 - Recording must be pre-loaded with `NPC_LoadRecord`
 - More efficient than `NPC_StartPlayback` for repeated use
 - Auto-unload saves memory when playback completes
-- Velocity offsets affect movement speed during playback
+- Rotation offsets allow adjusting the NPC's orientation during playback

 ## Related Functions